 This course prepares the student to provide culturally responsive safe, quality care while utilizing clinical reasoning to the complex medical surgical clients and their families while reinforcing health promotion.
 Clinical experiences designed to reinforce theory are included in both acute care and community settings.
-Prerequisites: NRS 210 or NUR 220, NRS 211 or NUR 221, and NRS 215
+Prerequisites: NRS 212, NRS 213, NRS 215, NRS 217, and NRS 218

-NRS 217 PATHOPHYSIOLOGY I (2 CR)
+NRS 215 PATHOPHYSIOLOGY (4 CR)

-This course challenges students to apply the fundamental principles of pathophysiology in the management of the most relevant acute and chronic diseases within the framework of the nursing process.
+This course challenges student to apply the fundamental principles of pathophysiology in the management of the most relevant acute and chronic diseases within the framework of the nursing process.
 The student will use pathophysiology knowledge to develop sound clinical reasoning, promote a spirit of inquiry, and build a strong foundation for a professional identity.
-Systems covered include integumentary, musculoskeletal, neurological, digestive and urinary.

-Prerequisites: NRS 120, 111, 116 and 119
+Prerequisites: NRS 111, NRS 116, NRS 119, NRS 120